aw/picolisp-json/EXPLAIN.md

   (glue "_" (split (chop Name) "-") ]
 ```

 I think this is a very lispy approach.
-It allows us to easily add new native functions by simply adding to the `json-ffi-table`.
+It allows us to easily add new native functions by simply adding to the `ffi-table`.
 No other code modifications are necessary.

 # Internal functions